salvador-rios/salvador.github.io/README.md

 The key questions are:

-What factors (such as region or price) correlate with higher wine ratings?
+-What factors (such as region or price) correlate with higher wine ratings?
-Can we predict the quality of wine based on its attributes?
+-Can we predict the quality of wine based on its attributes?
-The insights gained from this project could be useful for wine producers, connoisseurs, and even businesses in the hospitality industry.
+-The insights gained from this project could be useful for wine producers, connoisseurs, and even businesses in the hospitality industry.

 #### Cleaning and Preprocessing the Sales Data of a Coffeeshop